Waiea - 1118 Ala Moana

 No analysis available

-All 20 listings in the MLS include washer/dryer in inclusions and many remarks explicitly mention in-unit laundry—examples include "dedicated laundry room", "full-size washer/dryer", and "laundry room complete with sink."
-Evidence is strong and consistent across multiple agent listings rather than a single outlier, indicating some units in the building indeed have in-unit laundry.
+All 20 current MLS listings list washer/dryer in the inclusions and numerous remarks explicitly mention in-unit laundry—phrases found include "dedicated laundry room," "full-size washer/dryer," and "laundry room complete with sink."
+Evidence is consistent across multiple listings/agents (likely some copy‑paste but repeatedly confirmed in unit-level remarks), supporting high confidence that some units in the building have in-unit laundry.

 No analysis available

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'shared laundry' and found no references.
-Mentions are limited to in-unit laundry/dedicated laundry rooms, not community laundry on each floor.
+Searched the remarks for phrases like 'laundry on each floor', 'floor-by-floor laundry', or 'laundry room on every floor'.
+The listings mention in-unit laundry rooms and full-size washer/dryer but contain no statements indicating community laundry on every floor.

 No analysis available